SDFIdk/multi_channel_dataset_creation/README.md

-# Creating a dataset for semantic segmentation of impervious surfaces
+# Creating a dataset for semantic segmentation based on multi-channel images
-Combining images from different sources with lidar data into a single multi-channel image dataset
+Combining images and lidar data from different sources into a single multi-channel image dataset.
+Also handel conversion of labels stored as Arcgis plygon featureclass into label-images.
+The finnished dataset is meant to be used for training and inference with http://sdfe-git/ITU/ML/fastai2 or https://github.com/rasmuspjohansson/lightning
 ## Prerequsites are:
 Software
-- Conda-environment from ArcGIS pro installation
+- Conda-environment from ArcGIS pro installation (at the time of writing this only works on windows OS)

 Data
 - Georeferenced Orthophoto (https://datafordeler.dk/dataoversigt/geodanmark-ortofoto/)
 - Georeferenced ortho-version of the downward facing camera("lod-billede") from oblique images(https://dataforsyningen.dk/data/1036)
+- Georeferenced DTM
-- Georeferenced Ortho-TIN-image of lidar "extra-bytes" of type deviation
+- Georeferenced DSM

+## Example of folder structure:
+    training_dataset:
+      labels:
+        large_labels:
+          image-x.tif
+        data:
+          original_data:
+            image-X_rgb.tif
+            image-X_cir.tif
+            image-X_OrtoRGB.tif
+            image-X_OrtoCir.tif
+            image-X_DSM.tif
+            image-X_DTM.tif

 Labels
 - An ArcGIS project with the different areas marked up as polygons in a feature class